Simon Helping Jesus Carry The Cross

 A Comprehensive Overview: Unpacking the Significance

 Simon of Cyrene’s story, though brief in the Gospel accounts, is rich with theological and historical significance.
-To truly appreciate his role, it's essential to delve into the historical context, understand the theological implications, and explore the lasting impact of his selfless act.
+To truly appreciate his role, it's essential to look at the historical context, understand the theological implications, and explore the lasting impact of his selfless act.

 Historical Context: Cyrene and the Diaspora